 Rej’s public policy work has also involved developing and hosting strategic tabletop exercises involving a cross section of stakeholders.
 He has participated in a variety of Track 1.5 and Track 2 diplomatic dialogues, and has provided policy inputs to the Government of India.
 Rej has lectured at the Indian Army’s Directorate of Military Intelligence, the Indian Air Force’s College of Air Warfare, the Indian Ministry of External Affairs’ Foreign Service Institute, and at numerous academic and policy fora on security and scientific issues across Asia, Europe, and North America.

 Rej’s career trajectory thus far has spanned public policy, the corporate world, and academia.
 Before transitioning to research and advisory work on strategic affairs, he worked as the resident Economist at the JustJobs Network, a public-policy start-up, and as a scientist and innovation evangelist at the Tata Consultancy Services’ Corporate Technology Office.
 Rej has also been Visiting Faculty at the Institute of Mathematics and Applications, Bhubaneswar where he taught undergraduate courses in advanced mathematics.

 Rej obtained his undergraduate degree in mathematics in 2003 from the University of Connecticut as University Scholar, one of the highest academic honors the university awards to graduating seniors.
 In course of his undergraduate studies, Rej was deeply involved in research at the intersection of mathematics, physics, and experimental psychology.
 He obtained his Master’s degree in 2005, also in mathematics and also from the University of Connecticut, after having written a thesis on quantum algebra and noncommutative geometry.
 Rej pursued doctoral studies in mathematical physics at the Max Planck Institute for Mathematics, Bonn.
 He was also a Scientific Researcher at the Fields Institute, Toronto.
 In Bonn and Toronto, Rej researched new mathematical structures in high-energy physics and string theory.
 He has also been a visiting researcher at several renowned scientific institutions in Europe and India.
 Rej was awarded a Marie Curie Early-Stage Research Fellowship by the European Commission in 2007 and a special Junior Research Scholarship by the Clay Mathematics Institute in 2008.

-Rej currently lives in Gurgaon, India, and devotes his spare time to astronomy and astrophysics.
+Rej currently lives in Gurgaon, India, and devotes his spare time to astronomy.